Intimacy

 Sexual Self-Understanding

-Knowing how your own body responds improves the quality of your sex life with a partner.
+Knowing how your own body responds improves the quality of sex with a partner.
 What feels good, what rhythm you prefer.
 Without this self-understanding, you cannot communicate your preferences to a partner.
-(Books on sexual health can help deepen your understanding)
+Exploring sexuality is the first step toward safely understanding your own body.
+Books on sexual health can help deepen your understanding.

 Physical Health

-For men, research suggests that regular ejaculation lowers the risk of prostate cancer (Harvard University, 2016: ejaculating 21 or more times per month reduced prostate cancer risk by approximately 20%).
+For men, research suggests that regular ejaculation lowers the risk of prostate cancer.
 For women, pelvic floor muscle contractions contribute to the prevention of urinary incontinence.
+Additionally, there are reports that it can help alleviate menstrual pain, making the physical benefits applicable regardless of gender.

 The Line Between "Healthy" and "Problematic"